-If the concerns in any way involve one of the designated people then the report should be made to the other designated person.
+If the concerns in involve one of the designated people then the report should be made to the other designated person.
 If concerns implicate all designated people, then reports should be made to Cornwall Children's' Social Care, Adult Care or Cornwall Domestic Abuse Helpline, or directly to the Police, (see 'Useful telephone numbers in Appendix 3).

 If there are concerns involving the Minister or any other church leader then report to any designated person or direct to social services.
+It is the right of any individual as a citizen to make direct referrals to the child protection agencies or similar, or seek advice from Thirtyone:eight or regional South West Baptist Association lead for safeguarding, although we hope that members of City Life Church will use this procedure.

-It is, of course, the right of any individual as a citizen to make direct referrals to the child protection agencies or similar, or seek advice from Thirtyone:eight or regional South West Baptist Association lead for safeguarding, although we hope that members of City Life Church will use this procedure.
-If, however, you feel that the Designated People have not responded appropriately to your concerns, then it is open to you to contact the relevant organisation direct.
+If, however, you feel that the Designated People have not responded appropriately to your concerns, then please do contact the relevant organisation direct.
 We hope that by making this statement we demonstrate the commitment of City Life Church to effective safeguarding of everyone.

-4) Third Party Allegations and Referrals
+Third Party Allegations and Referrals